amanird/docker-pihole/README.md

 # docker-pihole

-Step-by-step instructions for building a Pi-hole DNS server inside Docker running Unbound all on a Raspberry Pi.
+Step-by-step instructions for building a Pi-hole DNS server inside a Docker container running Unbound on a Raspberry Pi.

-*Note: These instructions will be based on using a Raspberry Pi for the server.
-Alternatively you may use an old PC, virtual machine, or hypervisor (Proxmox is a very popular option).*
+*Note: These instructions are intended for using  a Raspberry Pi as the server.
+Alternatively, you can use an old PC, VM, or a hypervisor (such as Proxmox, which is a popular).*

 ##### Auto-installer coming soon!

 <br>

-# Materials
+# Prerequisites
 - Raspberry Pi (with power supply)
 - MicroSD card (16GB or larger)
 - Another PC to flash the OS and SSH to the Pi